Growth of the Soil: Isak's children

 Isak had four children: Eleseus, Sivert, Leopoldine, and Rebecca.
 There was also one child that was killed just after birth by Inger.
 The eldest child is a boy named Eleseus.
 He represents the intellectual of the family.
 Eleseus was offered a job in the village by a man where he learned many academic skills which are foreign to the rest of his family.
 His parents frequently sent him money which he would spend frivolously thus angering them.
 Upon returning home for a vacation, his position at his former job was lost.
 While staying at the farm again, it is evident that Eleseus is weak compared to his brother and isn't a physical worker.
 After much consideration, Eleseus purchased Aronsens' home with Isak's money.
-He stayed for a while but after realizing that he no longer wanted that lifestyle, set off to America never to be seen again.
+He stayed for a while but, after realizing a general ineptitude for prospering off the land and being enticed by the grander things in life, set off to America, never to be seen again.
 Sivert, the second eldest son, is a strong, hard-working person.
 He is similar to his father in terms of strength.
 Sivert is named after his uncle who was supposed to leave his nephew most of his supposedly large fortune, which amounted to nothing at his death.
 Leopoldine is one of the daughters which Inger bore while she was serving her prison sentence for committing infanticide.
 Rebecca is the youngest daughter who was born afterwards.

 Geissler

 Geissler is the ex-Lensmand of the village.
 He was a great friend of Isak and helped him sell his land, release Inger from prison, and give advice on selling the mine.
 Geissler was replaced by Lensmand Heyerdahl after a sharp reprimand from his superior.
 Isak admired Geissler and was always excited when he came by.
-Geissler would often be doing big business with other people and travelling but towards the end of the novel, he was seemingly becoming worn out and out of health.
-As the plot progresses Geissler becomes antagonistic as his personal business begins negatively affecting the lives and businesses of the township.
+Geissler would often be doing big business with other people and travelling but, towards the end of the novel, he appears worn out and in ill health.
+As the plot progresses, Geissler becomes antagonistic, as his personal business begins negatively affecting the lives and businesses of the township.